 Federal Direct Subsidized Loan Program: Non-credit based, Direct Subsidized loans are for undergraduate students who demonstrate financial need, as determined by their cost of attendance minus expected family contribution and other financial aid (such as grants and scholarships).
 Direct Subsidized loans do not accrue interest while students are enrolled in school or during authorized periods of deferment.
 Loan repayment will begin at the end of the six-month grace period after the student ceases to be enrolled at least half-time or graduates.

 Federal Direct Unsubsidized Loan: Non-credit based, Direct Unsubsidized loans are for students who do not demonstrate need, or who have exhausted their need-based aid eligibility before reaching the estimated cost of attendance.
-Students are required to pay the interest while in school but have the option to defer the interest payments until the loan enters repayment.
+Students are required to pay the interest while in school, but have the option to defer these interest payments until the loan enters repayment.
 Loan repayment will begin at the end of the six-month grace period after the student ceases to be enrolled at least halftime or graduates.

 Federal Direct Parent PLUS Loan Program: The Direct Parent PLUS loan for the parents of dependent, undergraduate students are credit-based; therefore, the borrower must complete a credit review.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial aid.
 Interest is charged once the loan is disbursed.

-Out-of-State tuition may be waived for certain full- and part-time enrolled non-Florida residents who have skills or abilities which will contribute to the academic environment of the University.
+Out-of-State Tuition Waivers: Out-of-State tuition may be waived for certain full- and part-time enrolled non-Florida residents who have skills or abilities which will contribute to the academic environment of the University.
 UNF attracts a great majority of its students from Northeast Florida.
 In an effort to create a diversified student body, the University actively seeks students who reside outside of Florida.
 Non-resident students should contact the individual college to apply.
 Awards are made based on the availability of funds.

 The University of North Florida offers a comprehensive scholarship program to attract and reward students who have superior talent in academics, athletics, fine arts and extracurricular activities.
 Because some of our scholarships are need-based, we encourage students to file the Free Application for Federal Student Aid (FAFSA) as soon as possible.
 This process can be completed online at www.fafsa.ed.gov.